← Back to About

 Luishy Medina

-15+ years building intelligent ecosystems across AI, IoT, Big Data, and digital transformation.
+15+ years building intelligent ecosystems across Blockchain, Internet of Things, Communications, Systems Architecture and Orchestration, AI, Big Data, and digital transformation.
 Tech entrepreneur, product strategist, and innovation leader.
-Currently CPO of Fonoster (open-source communications).
 World Bank collaborator on digital-government innovation and smart-city projects across LatAm + Caribbean.
 Silicon Valley HACKT alumnus.
 Brings the engineering depth that makes Lawra's AI Suite production-grade — from cloud infrastructure to AI agent orchestration.

 Our AI Legal Team